National Bureau of Investigation (Philippines): History

-The Division of Investigation, later renamed the National Bureau of Investigation, came into existence on June 19, 1947, the date Republic Act No. 157 was approved.
-Its history goes back to November 13, 1936, when a Division of Investigation (DI) under the Department of Justice was created with the enactment of Commonwealth Act No. 181 by the First National Assembly.
+The Division of Investigation (DI), subsequently reconstituted as the National Bureau of Investigation, was formally established on 19 June 1947 pursuant to the enactment of Republic Act No. 157.
+Its institutional antecedents, however, may be traced to 13 November 1936, when the DI was originally created under the auspices of the Department of Justice through the passage of Commonwealth Act No. 181 by the First National Assembly.
+First National Assembly.
 Section 1, C.A.
 No. 181 provides:

 A Division of Investigation under the Department of Justice is hereby created.
 It shall be composed of such personnel as may be necessary, in the discretion of the Secretary of Justice, and its duties shall be to help in the detection and prosecution of crimes; to acquire, collect, classify and preserve criminal identification records; and to obtain information on all matters affecting the public interest.

 The DI was the brainchild of Commonwealth President Manuel L. Quezon and the then–Secretary of Justice José Yulo.
 A veteran American police officer, Capt.
 Thomas Duggan of the New York Police Department (NYPD), and the only Filipino member of the United States Federal Bureau of Investigation (FBI), Flaviano Guerrero, were hired by the Philippine government to organize the Division of Investigation of the Department of Justice.

 The formation of the DI generated considerable public interest and more than 3,000 applied for the initial 48 positions of NBI Agents.
 Physical and medical examinations were conducted by doctors from the Philippine General Hospital and San Lazaro Hospital.
 Of the 3,000 applicants, only 150 were allowed to take the mental test and, of this number, less than 100 passed.
 After further screening, 48 were certified for employment and of these successful candidates, only 45 actually accepted appointments as Agents.

-The DI was then formally organized in 1937 and was composed of forty-five (45) Agents and approximately 100 officials and employees.
-These included lawyers, doctors, chemists, fingerprint technicians, photographers, research assistants, clerks, stenographers, janitors and messengers.
-The DI office operated in Manila, where its Agents and technical personnel were dispatched to the provinces from time to time to investigate crimes of public interest or when the necessity arose.
+The Division of Investigation (DI) was thereafter formally organized in 1937, comprising forty-five (45) agents and approximately one hundred (100) officials and employees.
+This complement included lawyers, physicians, chemists, fingerprint technicians, photographers, research assistants, clerks, stenographers, janitors, and messengers.

+The DI maintained its principal office in Manila, from which its agents and technical personnel were periodically dispatched to the provinces to conduct investigations involving matters of public interest or whenever exigencies so required.

 The DI operation was suspended upon the surrender of the Commonwealth Government to the occupying Japanese forces during World War II.
 The Japanese, however, revived the DI and allowed it to function as a division under the Department of Justice until the establishment of the Japanese puppet Philippine Republic of President José P. Laurel.
 During the Laurel administration, the DI was merged with the Secret Service Division of the Metropolitan Constabulary (Manila Police Department or MPD) and the Intelligence Unit of the Japanese-run Philippine Constabulary.